serverlize/serverlize/CONTRIBUTING.md

 ## Guidelines

-- **Monorepo:** This project uses
+- **Monorepo:** This repo makes use of Lerna and Yarn Workspaces to manage the source for multiple packages.

 - **Coding Standard:** Linting errors are checked by TSLint and stylistic issues are handled by Prettier.
 Keeping a consistent style throughout the codebase keeps the cognitive load low for all contributors and keeps the code style homogeneous.

 - **Node 8 LTS:** `serverlize` has a minimum Node version requirement of 8.0.0.
   Pull requests must not require a Node version greater than that unless the feature is enabled/backported via TypeScript.

 - **Add tests:** All pull requests should include unit tests to ensure the change works as expected and to prevent regressions.

 - **Document any change in behaviour:** Make sure any documentation is kept up-to-date.

 - **Consider our release cycle:** We try to follow [SemVer v2][link-semver].
   Randomly breaking public APIs is not an option.

 - **Use Git Flow:** Don't ask us to pull from your `master` branch.
 Set up [Git Flow][link-git-flow] and create a new feature branch from `develop`.

 - **One pull request per feature:** If you want to do more than one thing, send multiple pull requests.

 - **Send coherent history:** Make sure each individual commit in your pull request is meaningful.
 If you had to make multiple intermediate commits while developing, please [squash them][link-git-rewrite] before submitting.

 - **Useful commit messages:** Commit messages should be short and descriptive, and follow [Conventional Changelog Standard][link-conventional-changelog].
   The best way to do this is to use `yarn commit` instead of interacting with Git directly.

 ## Running tests